erew123/alltalk_tts/README.md

 - Configurable deletion of old wav file outputs.
 - Built in manual & settings on a web page.
 - Clear command line output for any warnings or issues.
+- Can be used with 3rd party applications via JSON calls.